In October 1999, the State of Wisconsin enacted the most ambitious land use legislation in the past two decades.

 The new law was passed to ensure responsible planning, create a framework such that the planning is implemented, rein in sprawl and enhance the health of our urban and rural communities.

-Just fourteeen years ago, Wisconsin had no statewide plan for land use and we were all paying the price.
+Just fourteen years ago, Wisconsin had no statewide plan for land use and we were all paying the price.

-By 1990, the land of Leopold, Nelson and Muir was slowly losing its identity, seemingly destined to become a sprawling exurb sandwiched between Chicago and Minneapolis.
+By 1990, the land of Leopold, Nelson and Muir was slowly losing its identity, seemingly destined to become a sprawling suburb sandwiched between Chicago and Minneapolis.

 In spite of all of these threats, the state had no plans for managing that growth.
 Nor did it have any organization trying to promote a rational strategy to address growth.

 Things started to change in 1996.
 A group of activists, frustrated by inaction at the state level, were determined to direct growth in ways that benefited the state and individual communities.

 They eventually created an organization, called it 1000 Friends of Wisconsin and went to work.

 In three short years that small group had made a huge difference.

 By working collaboratively with municipalities, counties, builders and realtors, 1000 Friends was able to spearhead the successful effort to pass Wisconsin’s Comprehensive Planning Law in 1999.

 From the very start, the program had strong bi-partisan support.
 Starting with Republican Governor Tommy Thompson who worked with legislators to create the Smart Growth law, Democratic Governor Jim Doyle rescued the program from a repeal of the law contained in the 2005-07 state budget, which was orchestrated by a small group of legislators who misrepresented how the law worked.